Fohdeesha/quanta-brocade/documentation/index.md

 ```
 Monitor>
 ```
  In the Brocade software, over serial or telnet, you need to use shift+backspace to backspace.
 You can remedy this by changing your Putty/terminal settings to "Control+H" for backspace method under Terminal>Keyboard and backspace won't require shift.
-Once you get it up and running, you can also configure SSH which uses normal backspaces.

 Firstly boot the OS image via tftp.
 You need to first give the bootloader a temporary unique IP, then boot the firmware file using the IP address of your tftp server:
 ```